Data-driven traffic flow estimation

 Spatial factors

-Previous studies showed that traffic state parameters such as speed and flow rate of road links have spatial correlation with each other, which means that there are dependencies between different road links in the same road network and their traffic states are influenced by their neighbors [Ermagu 2017].
-Based on these observations, various studies have utilized the spatial dependency between road links in the problems of traffic state estimation and prediction.
-For example, Chen estimated/imputed the missing flow rate data of the detector by using data collected from neighbor detectors (in the same timestamp) based on the linear relations of flow rate between the center and neighbor detectors [Chen 2003].
-Among spatial relations between road links, strong positive correlations were observed between the links and their upstream/downstream links [Ermagu 2017].
-For example, Duan et al. found that the accuracy of their flow estimation model could be improved by including the data from upstream and downstream road segments instead of only using the data from a single road segment as the input feature [Duan 2016].
-Moreover, the spatial correlation between road links, especially the positive correlations between target links and their immediate upstream/downstream links, are widely used to solve the traffic prediction and estimation problems [Zhang 2019][Ermagu 2017].
+Previous studies showed that traffic state parameters such as speed and flow rate of road links have spatial correlation with each other, which means that there are dependencies between different road links in the same road network and their traffic states are influenced by their neighbours [Ermagu2017].
+Based on these observations, various studies have utilised the spatial dependency between road links in the problems of traffic state estimation and prediction.
+For example, Chen estimated/imputed the missing flow rate data of the detector by using data collected from neighbour detectors (in the same timestamp) based on the linear relations of flow rate between the center and neighbour detectors [Chen2003].
+Among spatial relations between road links, strong positive correlations were observed between the links and their upstream/downstream links [Ermagu2017].
+For example, Duan et al. found that the accuracy of their flow estimation model could be improved by including the data from upstream and downstream road segments instead of only using the data from a single road segment as the input feature [Duan2016].
+Moreover, the spatial correlation between road links, especially the positive correlations between target links and their immediate upstream/downstream links, are widely used to solve the traffic prediction and estimation problems [Zhang2019, Ermagu =2017].

 In this work, we also observed a high correlation of INRIX data between south and north road segments at the same time step (correlation > 0.95).
 Therefore, we consider the spatial factor by including INRIX data from the adjacent road segment into our model.
 By doing so we expect to improve the accuracy of estimation since the data from the upstream/downstream segments may provide extra information about traffic states based on the spatial correlation.